Through the following links, you can move to the menu or to the main text in this page.

 2. Toward the Realization of a Carbon Neutral and Resilient Society

-In the “food” sector, which is one of our business areas, we believe that our company can contribute to the reduction of greenhouse gas emissions and efficient food production in the agricultural field by further evolving smart agriculture, the automatic operation of farm machinery, and agricultural solutions.
-By increasing the productivity of agriculture, we will help reduce greenhouse gas emissions in the agricultural sector by improving the efficiency of agriculture, reducing the energy used in food production, and curbing deforestation intended to expand agricultural land.
+In the “food” sector, which is one of our business areas, we believe we can reduce emissions of not only CO2, but also methane and nitrous oxide, and contribute to more efficient food production by further evolving smart agriculture, the automatic operation of farm machinery, farming technology, and water environment solutions technology.
+By increasing the productivity of agriculture, we will help reduce greenhouse gas emissions in the agricultural sector by improving the efficiency of agriculture, reducing energy consumption, conserving resources of fertilizer and pesticides, and curbing deforestation intended to expand agricultural land.

 Under the influence of climate change, the frequent occurrence and intensified damage of weather disasters have become remarkable.
 In addition, with available water resources unevenly distributed depending on the regions, the population who cannot access safe water has risen to 1.6 billion people.
-Even if we succeed in controlling the global rise of temperature due to climate change to less than 2℃, the population who has to face water shortages is expected to increase.
+Even if we succeed in controlling the global rise of temperature due to climate change to less than 1.5°C, the population who has to face water shortages is expected to increase.
 Also, population increase and improved living standards are assumed to further aggravate the resource and waste problems and agricultural water shortages due to mass production, mass consumption, and mass waste disposal.

 In the “water and the environmental” fields, we will provide products, services, and solutions, such as products to contribute to disaster prevention and disaster recovery, and efficient water monitoring and management systems that utilize AI / IoT, which are designed to avoid and mitigate damage due to the influences of climate change, including frequent occurrence of climate disasters, changes in agricultural styles, and increase in the frequency of work-related heatstroke.
-We will further expand our products, services, and solutions intended to realize advanced recycling of water resources and waste and control water pollution and air pollution, contributing to natural disaster resistant community-building and the realization of a resilient society.
+We will further expand our products, services, and solutions intended to realize advanced recycling of water resources and waste and control water pollution and air pollution, contributing to natural disaster-resistant community-building and the realization of a resilient society.

 Taking on the Challenge of Carbon Neutrality

-Based on the situation of CO2 emissions in the product life cycle as a whole, we believe that it is important to tackle reducing CO2 emissions when manufacturing and using products.
+Based on the situation of CO2 emissions in the entire product life cycle as a whole, we believe that it is important to tackle reducing CO2 emissions when manufacturing and using products.

 Kubota's Initiatives